 SUSTAINABILITY & OPERATIONS

-Sustainability is also at the heart of the project, which is sited in a remote national park.
-Located directly above the largest fault line in Iceland, the coffee shop employs underground geothermal heat pumps to power its electric and heating needs, while allowing for radiant heating on the raised concrete floor.
-Low-E, triple-pane glass reduces unwanted heat loss through windows and storefronts, and the concrete-and-wood exterior presents a high R-value, insulating against Iceland’s unpredictable and harsh climate.
-The inward-facing pitched roof allows for rainwater capture, and the purified water can be stored and used for drinking, handwashing, and flushing.
+The coffee shop is sited in a remote national park, sustainability is a priority.
+The coffee shop employs underground geothermal heat pumps for electric and heating needs, while radiant heating is used on the raised concrete floor.
+Low-E, triple-pane glass reduces unwanted heat loss through windows and storefronts, and the concrete-and-wood exterior presents a high R-value, insulating against Iceland's unpredictable and harsh climate.
+The inward-facing pitch roof allows for rainwater capture, and the purified water can be stored and used for drinking, handwashing, and flushing.
 The provided toilets are dry composted, and excess compost can be used as fertilizer for the garden.
 Used coffee grounds also provide additional fertilizer and assist with toilet composting.

-The coffee shop is designed to be minimally staffed, and can operate off-grid with little maintenance.
-As part of the coffee experience, we suggest the shop offer a variety of coffee beans grown on volcanic soil in warmer countries, creating a holistic storytelling experience that also complements the Hverfjall hike.
+The coffee shop is designed to be minimally staffed and can operate off-grid with little maintenance.
+We suggest the shop offer a variety of coffee beans grown on volcanic soil in warmer countries to complement the Hverfjall hike.